 Upper Manhattan West is a densely urban neighborhood (based on population density) located in New York, New York.

-American households most often have a car, and regularly they have two or three.
-But households in the Upper Manhattan West neighborhood buck this trend.
-59.3% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 99.2% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Upper Manhattan West neighborhood have a highly unusual car ownership.
+56.3% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 99.0% of U.S. neighborhoods.

 With more than 1.8% of residents living with a same sex partner, Upper Manhattan West is truly a neighborhood that stands out from the rest in this regard.
 In fact, exclusive analysis by NeighborhoodScout reveals that this neighborhood has a greater concentration of same sex couples than 96.1% of U.S. neighborhoods.